Jhon2xQ/opensigner/README.md

 ```

 > [!WARNING]
-> The clean build will take a long time since the auth service depends on BetterAuth,
+> The clean build will take a some time since the auth service depends on BetterAuth,
-> which uses `@better-auth/cli@latest` for migrations, which takes a long time to install.
+> which uses `@better-auth/cli@latest` for migrations, which takes a some time to install.

 Run it with: